-The Royal Gorge Region is often referred to as a banana belt, particularly when talking about year-round outdoor recreation.
-However, many people may read this term and not know what it means.
+The Royal Gorge Region is Colorado’s Climate Capital in part because it’s in a banana belt.
+However, many people may read “banana belt” and not know what it means.

 So, we’re here to explain…